 by Andrew Milbourn, CEO of Kiss The Fish

-In our experience there are 8 key areas of sales leadership which will block the growth of revenues if they aren’t managed.
+In our experience, there are 8 key areas of sales leadership that will block the growth of revenues if they aren’t managed.

 1 – A sales strategy aligned with the company vision.

-High performance sales teams are those that are clearly working to a plan that is aligned to the vision of the business.
-There is no place of “lone wolf” activity or mavericks.
-The whole team needs to know where it is going and how or growth will be pedestrian at best.
+High-performance sales teams are those that are clearly working toward a plan that is aligned with the vision of the business.
+There is no place for “lone wolf” activity or mavericks.
+The whole team needs to know where it is going and how growth will be pedestrian at best.

 2 – Great people

 A great sales team is made up of emotionally resilient people.
-With this facet the ‘hard stuff’ will be put off or not done at all.
-Make sure your team are all competitive and driving activity that counts.
-Without strong people your progress will be bloked with ‘busy fools’
+With this facet, the ‘hard stuff’ will be put off or not done at all.
+Make sure your team is all competitive and driving activity that counts.
+Without strong people, your progress will be blocked by ‘busy fools’

 3 – Consistent sales process across the whole team

-If your team are all selling in a completely different way then there will be gaps in performance.
+If your team is all selling in a completely different way then there will be gaps in performance.
 A great sales process is one that focuses entirely on the customer and has a reliable problem identity format and strong customer solution with obvious value in it.
-This is more than a sales training issue, the whole team need to know ‘how to sell’ – if you are relying on ‘flare’ based sales people then you’ll get some results but not the performance that you need.
+This is more than a sales training issue, the whole team needs to know ‘how to sell’ – if you are relying on ‘flare’ based salespeople then you’ll get some results but not the performance that you need.

-Your culture drives behaviour and if you culture is inward focused and not customer focused then you will breed a sales energy that is about closing deals rather than helping people make more money.
-This is difficult to deliver as culture comes top down, it’s the job of the board to make sure that a sales team know the value of the products they sell and how much a product makes for a customer.
-A value proposition is a consistent message which explains the value in the buyers terms, with a customer curious culture, the team hear from their clients about the value they deliver and they can use this information for the buyers benefit to help them make more money.
-It’s the way business should be – we sell for the buyers benefit and in turn we hit our targets because we are worth the prices we charge.
+Your culture drives behavior and if your culture is inward-focused and not customer then you will breed a sales energy that is about closing deals rather than helping people make more money.
+This is difficult to deliver as culture comes top down, it’s the job of the board to make sure that a sales team knows the value of the products they sell and how much a product makes for a customer.
+A value proposition is a consistent message that explains the value in the buyers’ terms, with a customer-curious culture, the team hears from their clients about the value they deliver and they can use this information for the buyer’s benefit to help them make more money.
+It’s the way business should be – we sell for the buyer’s benefit and in turn, we hit our targets because we are worth the prices we charge.

 5 – New business